 Paying Attention Is The First Step In Protecting Your Business

 Although there is a growing pool of effective technology that you can (and should) use to protect your business from credit card fraud, the best way to protect yourself is to pay attention and do your due diligence.
 As has been mentioned, one of the reasons that businesses may be given the label “high-risk business” is the higher frequency of fraud in the industry.
 It can, of course, be a factor in having your request to open a merchant account denied by a bank.
-A record of being the victim of fraud can also result in the bank terminating your payment processing agreement and canceling your account.
+A record of being the victim of fraud can also result in the bank terminating your payment processing agreement and canceling your ecommerce merchant account.